pearlBarley/17717/README.md

 ### HOW TO START

 #### START THE EXPO PROJECT bamboo
-* the expo project creact by create-react-native-app -- a npm module.
+* the expo project create by create-react-native-app -- a npm module.
 * Create React Native App will allow users to start React Native project to development and debugging , even they install Xcode or Android Studio not yet in the Linux or Windows environment.
 * please visit [create-react-native-app](https://github.com/react-community/create-react-native-app) for detail